Roanoke Valley Bird Club

 MILL MOUNTAIN PARK, ROANOKE CITY

-Greenfield, BOTETOURT COUNTY
+GREENFIELD, BOTETOURT COUNTY

 MARTIN’S LANE, BOTETOURT COUNTY

-THE LOCHER TRACT, BOTETOURT COUNTY
+THE LOCHER TRACT, ROCKBRIDGE COUNTY

-DIRECTIONS: From junction of U.S. 11 and VA PR 130 in Natural Bridge, take VA PR 130 east 2.5 miles to VA SR 759.
-Turn right and proceed 1 mile to VA SR 782.
-Turn left onto VA SR 782 which becomes Forest Road 3093; parking area is at the road’s end.
+DIRECTIONS: From the junction of Rt.
+11 and Rt.
+130 in Natural Bridge, take Rt.
+130 east 2.5 miles to Rt.
+759 (Arnold’s Valley Road).
+Turn right and proceed 1 mile to Rt.
+782 (James River Road).
+Turn left onto Rt.
+782 which becomes Forest Road 3093; a parking area is at the road’s end.

-GENERAL DESCRIPTION: The beautiful Locher Tract, bordered on the north by the James River and by the James River Face National Wilderness on the south, offers river frontage, old fields, pasture fields, pond, hardwood forest, and beaver swamp for uncrowded wildlife viewing.
+GENERAL DESCRIPTION: The exceptionally beautiful Locher Tract, bordered on the north by the James River and by the James River Face National Wilderness on the south, offers river frontage, old fields, pasture fields, hardwood forest, and beaver swamp for uncrowded wildlife viewing.

-HOW TO BIRD IT: From parking area, hike along the Balcony Falls Trail in early mornings or late afternoons in spring or summer.
+HOW TO BIRD IT: From the parking area, hike along the Balcony Falls Trail in early mornings or late afternoons in spring or summer for a chance to see Carolina Chickadees, White-breasted Nuthatches, Eastern Bluebirds, Blue-gray Gnatcatchers, bitterns and Wild Turkeys.
+There is also a mowed loop trail through the area.
+The James River Face Wilderness is 1.6 miles away.

 Top of Page

-©The Roanoke Valley Bird Club
+©Roanoke Valley Bird Club